TheGalfins/GNSS_Compare/docs/implemented_algorithms.rst

            0~~~~& 0~~~~& 0 & \frac{S_g~\Delta T^2}{2} & S_g~\Delta T \\
    \end{pmatrix}.

 The value 0.2 was chosen by trial and error and it fits a *slow* walking pedestrian.
+We hope that the name of the Java class *PedestrianStaticExtendedKalmanFilter* makes a little bit more sense now.

 **Dynamic tunning**